Bookmark and Share

 December 21, 2010 Collaj

-Filed under Glocal Spotlight
+Filed under Global Spotlight

 As the models walked down the long, curvy staircase in elegant succession, large chandelier lights and reflective metallic walls added drama to the eye-catching dresses—the neckline, the hems, the ruching, as well as the colors that were very holiday appropriate.
 Peter Phan took the night away with his beautifully edgy designs including a white corset [...]